bioint/erudite-training-resource-standard/docs/index.md

 In our main repository at [https://github.com/bioint/erudite-training-resource-standard](https://github.com/bioint/erudite-training-resource-standard), we currently provide two file types that contain the definition of ERuDIte's standard.
 1. Turtle
-2. CSV (in progress)
+2. CSV

 ## Examples
 Examples of our metadata standard in action can be found as:
 1. embedded JSON-LD snippets in the source of each resource webpage.
 See source of [example resource page](https://bigdatau.ini.usc.edu/resource/14783120385630643790).
 2. data exports on Zenodo - [https://doi.org/10.5281/zenodo.1214375](https://doi.org/10.5281/zenodo.1214375)

-### More About ERuDIte
-To learn more about ERuDIte and its aims to support continuous online learning for data science, visit [http://bigdatau.org/about_erudite](http://bigdatau.org/about_erudite).

 ## Contact
 We'd love to hear from you!
 File a bug, new feature idea, or question on our [Github repository](https://github.com/bioint/erudite-training-resource-standard).

+### More About ERuDIte
+To learn more about ERuDIte and its aims to support continuous online learning for data science, visit [http://bigdatau.org/about_erudite](http://bigdatau.org/about_erudite).

 ##### This work is supported by the National Institutes of Health under Grant 1U24ES026465-01.